All Products

 • Syntax

-MaxCompute provides the following CASE WHEN syntax:
+MaxCompute provides the following two case when formats:

 • case <value>